What Are the 4 Types of Parenting Styles and Which One is Right for You?

 The styles of parenting that Baumrind outlined vary depending on the 2 main factors—’Responsiveness’» and ‘Demandingness’.

 The difference in styles was decided based on whether a parent was a highly responsive or low-responsive parent, and whether they were a highly demanding or low-demanding parent.

 Understanding your personal parenting style is the first step to becoming an effective parent.
 There are several recognized types of parenting styles that have been studied extensively in the field of child development.
 These distinct parenting styles can significantly shape a child’s upbringing and future outlook.

 Described in 3 words: Supportive, Firm, Fair.

 The authoritative parenting style is coined by its high responsiveness and high demandingness.

-This style of parenting involves the parent offing an abundance of support to their child.
+This style of parenting involves the parent offering an abundance of support to their child.
 This involves the parents helping their child to progress and become the best version of themselves, guiding them to become successful.

-Out of the 3 parenting styles founded by Baumrind, this was her favourite.
+Out of the 3 parenting styles founded by Baumrind, this was her favorite.
 The authoritative style brings together strict rules, emotional support, and guidance to help your child grow into the best version of themselves.

 Described in 3 words: Strict, Disengaged, Demanding.

 The authoritarian style of parenting differs from the authoritative approach.